 Attention Auckland, it’s time to come together for the most fabulous celebration of the year as we recognise the LGBTQI+ community in all their glory.
 The amazing Auckland Pride community is bringing Pride 2020 back to Auckland from February 1–16 with more than 150 events taking place over the two-and-a-half-week festival.
 From parades, stand up comedy, productions, sporting events and more, there is so much to see, do and celebrate, all for the love of our Rainbow Community.

-Here are six events not to miss at this year's Auckland Pride Festival.
+In no particular order, here are six events not to miss at this years Auckland Pride Festival.

 The march formerly known as The Pride Parade returns for the new decade, continuing the kaupapa of liberation, celebration, community and expression.
 On Saturday 8 February from 4pm we march, beginning at

 IVY Albert Park and making our way to Queen Street, you’ll eventually end up at Aotea Square in time for the after party.
 Whether you walk, march, roll or otherwise, everyone is encouraged to attend.
 Register online, grab your flags, make sure your outfit is visible from space and we’ll see you there.

 The 21st annual biggest and boldest LGBTQI+ event of the year is back and promising to be as gay as ever.
 Setting up camp at the usual spot (Coyle Park in Point Chevalier), gear up for another round of fabulous music and fabulous vibes, all for free.
 Ending HIV Big Gay Out begins at midday on Sunday 9 February with quite possibly the best lineup yet, including Courtney Act, Fortunes, Randa and so much more.
 As well as an epic selection of food and market stalls, join 10,000 LQBTQI+ friends and whanau for a big day of love, dancing, and fabulousness that’s not to be missed.